Louisiana artificial reefs: Nearshore reefs

-Raising Cane’s Hotel Sid reef, located in the South Marsh Island Block 233 is a shallow artificial reef: A partnership between the Coastal Conservation Association (CCA) of Louisiana and Todd Graves founder of Raising Cane, who donated $500,000 to create an artificial reef named Raising Cane’s Hotel Sid reef.
-The reef is a combined partnership between the CCA’s REEF Louisiana Program, Danos Ventures (Amelia, Louisiana) and Climate technology company Natrx (Raleigh, North Carolina) the Louisiana Department of Wildlife and Fisheries (LDWF), Chevron, CCA’s Building Conservation Trust and Shell.
+Raising Cane's Hotel Sid reef, located in the South Marsh Island Block 233 is a shallow artificial reef: A partnership between the Coastal Conservation Association (CCA) of Louisiana and Todd Graves, founder of Raising Cane's, who donated $500,000 to create an artificial reef named Raising Cane's Hotel Sid reef.
+The reef is a combined partnership between the CCA's REEF Louisiana Program, Danos Ventures (Amelia, Louisiana) and Climate technology company Natrx (Raleigh, North Carolina) the Louisiana Department of Wildlife and Fisheries (LDWF), Chevron, CCA’s Building Conservation Trust and Shell.
 The site is located where the platform Hotel Sid once stood.
 The platform removal destroyed an unintentional reef and the new reef is intended to mitigate that loss.
 The reef material, called Cajun Coral, are 3D printed concrete modules that allows project-specific ExoForms to be created.